vekatze/neut/book/src/export-and-import.md

 }
 ```

-By the way, when you define a variant type, I recommend you *not* to prefix constructors like below:
+By the way, when you define a variant type, I recommend you *not* to prefix constructors like the below:

 ```neut
 variant term {